-8) The supervisory authority may use data and information concerning persons subject to due diligence that is already available in order to produce the risk profile.

-9) It shall re-evaluate and record the risk profile on a regular basis.

-10) It shall provide the mandated auditors, auditing companies and audit offices subject to special legislation with the information relevant to the performance of inspections as referred to in (1) to (7) in good time.

-11) The FMA shall establish more specific details in a notice.
+- 8) The supervisory authority may use data and information concerning persons subject to due diligence that is already available in order to produce the risk profile. - 9) It shall re-evaluate and re-record the risk profile on a regular basis as well as in the case of events of special significance. - 10) It shall provide the mandated auditors, auditing companies and audit offices subject to special legislation with the information relevant to the performance of inspections as referred to in (1) to (7) in good time.
+165 - 11) The FMA shall establish more specific details in a notice.